gilramir/objregexp/README.md

 * A "." matches any one object.

+* "^" matches the beginning of the input.

 * Parens can be used for grouping, both for the globs and for retrieving the range of objects after the match is successful.